 “Harley Quinn” introduces numerous characters known from DC Comics.
 Besides the main cast, the show also includes:

 Amanda Waller, voiced by Tisha Campbell,

 Where Can You Watch Episodes of DC’s “Harley Quinn” Series?

 The first and second seasons of “Harley Quinn” can only be streamed on HBO Max.
 However, you can purchase the series on DVD and Blu-ray on Amazon or in stores.
-The release date for the third season of the show will likely be in late 2021 or early 2022.
+Season 3 had its premiere on July 28, 2022, and you can watch new episodes on HBO Max.

 Learn More About the Latest DC Shows and Movies on BuddyTV

 “Harley Quinn” is a brutally hilarious adult animation about one of the DCU’s most beloved antiheroes that both comedy and action fans are sure to love.
 Visit BuddyTV to get first looks and up-to-date information about other shows based on Marvel and DC comics like “Doom Patrol,” “Young Justice,” and “Stargirl” and find out which streaming services, like Netflix and Hulu, offer them.